za3k/za3k.com/hack-a-day-rules.md

       The most important thing is to keep up the flow and stick to the spirit.
 - *and have fun!*
     - **You should work on projects fun to do, fun to learn, or fun to show off.**
       Don't just pick something you can do, learn, or show off.
     - **You *can* share your projects if you want.**
       Feel free to share on social media of your choice, a blog, just show your friends, or to email me!

 You can ignore any of the above rules if you don't like them.
 I'm not the boss of you!
 But since I am the only person that's done this challenge, I think I have good advice.

-If you finish I will send you a little picture of a <span style="color: gold;">2023 Hack-A-Day Complete gold medal</span> for being so cool and add your name to a list.
-I'll probably come up with a <span style="color: bronze;">participation trophy</span> too.
+If you finish I will send you a little picture of a <span style="color: goldenrod;">2023 Hack-A-Day Complete gold medal</span> for being so cool and add your name to a list.
+I'll probably come up with a <span style="color: brown;">participation trophy</span> too.

 ## Advice